dotnet/docs/docs/architecture/grpc-for-wcf-developers/wcf-endpoints-and-grpc-methods.md

 ---
-title: WCF Bindings and Transports
+title: WCF endpoints and gRPC methods - gRPC for WCF Developers
-description: gRPC for WCF Developers | WCF Bindings and Transports
+description: TO BE WRITTEN
 author: markrendle
 ms.date: 09/02/2019
 ---